German camp brothels in World War II: History and operation

 The first camp brothel was established in Mauthausen/Gusen in 1942.
-After 30 June 1943, a camp brothel existed in Auschwitz, and from 15 July 1943, in Buchenwald.
-The one in Neuengamme was established in early 1944, Dachau's in May 1944, Dora-Mittelbau's in late summer, and Sachsenhausen's on 8 August 1944.
+After 30 June 1943, a camp brothel existed in Auschwitz in "Block 24", and from 15 July 1943, in Buchenwald.
+The one in Neuengamme was established in early 1944, Dachau's in May 1944, Mittelbau-Dora's in late summer, and Sachsenhausen's on 8 August 1944.
 There are conflicting dates for the camp brothel in Flossenbürg: one source claims summer 1943; another states it was not opened until 25 March 1944.

 The camp brothels were usually built as barracks surrounded by a barbed-wire fence, with small individual rooms for up to 20 female prisoners, controlled by a female overseer (Aufseherin).
-The women were replaced frequently due to exhaustion and illness, and were usually sent away to their deaths later.
+The women were replaced frequently due to exhaustion and illness, after which they were sent away to become regular inmates in Birkenau.
 The brothels were open only in the evenings.
 No Jewish male prisoners were allowed as patrons.
-Those with access to the customer lineup (Aryan VIPs only), had to sign up for a specific day and pay two reichsmarks for a 20-minute "service" based on a predetermined schedule.
+Those with access to the customer lineup ("Aryan VIPs" only), had to sign up for a specific day and pay two Reichsmarks for a 20-minute "service" based on a predetermined schedule.
 The women were matched with clients by an SS-man.
-The market for the "prize-coupons" was routinely cornered by the common criminals who wore the green triangles (hence the "green men" denomination).
-There is evidence (somewhat controversial) that in some of the brothels, women might have had tattoos inscribed on their chests saying Feld-Hure ("field whore").
+The people ironically described as "Aryan VIPs" included the Polish Christian prisoners, and those who had been sentenced to the camps for criminal activities and so wore the green triangles (hence the "green men" denomination).
+There is somewhat controversial evidence that in some of the brothels, women might have had tattoos inscribed on their chests saying Feld-Hure ("field whore").
 Some of them underwent forced sterilizations as well as forced abortions, often resulting in death.
+At Auschwitz, the women "were mostly German or Polish—none of them were Jewish", and members "of the Wehrmacht and SS were not allowed to visit" them.
+"A military brothel for German soldiers and SS guards also existed, but it was located outside of the camp, and all women there were German civilian prostitutes."
+While there certainly were reports by survivors of male German guards sexually abusing female Jewish inmates at Auschwitz and elsewhere, "no archival evidence exists that points to the systematic rape of Jewish women in concentration camps or of their enslavement in Nazi brothels."